 why choose us

 We have over 15 years of clinical experience to provide the most effective treatment options.
-Our team of therapists have specialized training in Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Play Therapy.
+Our team of therapists have specialized training in Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT).

 We recognize the importance of a good therapeutic relationship and strive to build a positive rapport with each client.
 And we treat each client with respect and dignity.